christophkogler/bitburner-scripts/earlygame /readme.md

 Use tools on and attempt to nuke servers listed in the file 'server_list.txt' (which will be created by executing the script 'more-complex-scan').

 # customGetServers
-An improved methodology of getting servers.
+An improved methodology of getting, opening ports, and nuking servers.

 # deep-traversal
 Provided a server name, get the path to it from home, and print to the terminal in a format designed for copying-and-pasting.